timescale/docs/promscale/installation/helm.md

 # Promscale instalaltion using helm

+You can install the Promscale Connector with a Docker image from [Docker Hub][promscale-docker-hub].
+To see the latest available images, see the [Promscale Releases on GitHub][promscale-releases-github].

 You can install Prometheus and Promscale using helm.
 But this requires using multiple helm charts.
 As Prometheus, Promscale and TimescaleDB are three different helm charts.

 Below are steps to install all the components using helm charts